19 Places Every Woman Should Go In 2016

 Throughout San Juan, cafes are open early and close late.
 Caficultura’s café con leche and pear tartlet create a killer snack to munch on while exploring Olé, a purveyor of bespoke Panama hats.
 Café Cuarto Sombras bakes a pan de agua with guava butter, roasts its coffee nearby — its white mochas are famous — and offers home-brewing workshops.

-The Condado and Santurce neighbourhoods are up-and-coming sections of the city bursting with vivid street art and edgy galleries.
+The Condado and Santurce neighborhoods are up-and-coming sections of the city bursting with vivid street art and edgy galleries.
 Outside of the capital city, the Ritz Carlton Dorado Beach is the apex of luxury.
 Beachfront rooms and villas come with their own butlers and personal full-sized swimming pools.
-The spa, unrivalled in both beauty and bodywork, is worth the splurge.
+The spa, unrivaled in both beauty and bodywork, is worth the splurge.

 Throughout San Juan, cafes are open early and close late.
 Caficultura’s café con leche and pear tartlet create a killer snack to munch on while exploring Olé, a purveyor of bespoke Panama hats.
 Café Cuarto Sombras bakes a pan de agua with guava butter, roasts its coffee nearby — its white mochas are famous — and offers home-brewing workshops.

-The Condado and Santurce neighbourhoods are up-and-coming sections of the city bursting with vivid street art and edgy galleries.
+The Condado and Santurce neighborhoods are up-and-coming sections of the city bursting with vivid street art and edgy galleries.
 Outside of the capital city, the Ritz Carlton Dorado Beach is the apex of luxury.
 Beachfront rooms and villas come with their own butlers and personal full-sized swimming pools.
-The spa, unrivalled in both beauty and bodywork, is worth the splurge.
+The spa, unrivaled in both beauty and bodywork, is worth the splurge.

 Australia's Gold Coast

-Note: Editor's note: Brazil has been dealing with a Zika virus outbreak since early 2015.
-If you are currently pregnant, the CDC recommends postponing travel to any area where Zika virus transmission is ongoing.
-If you are trying to become pregnant, please consult your doctor before making travel plans.
-For the most current information about Zika virus, please visit www.cdc.gov/zika.